LHETHA/LHETHA/README.md

 - 🌱 I’m currently learning Software Architecture Design Principles and DevSecOps.
 - 📫 How to reach me: DM via Reddit, Discord, or find a different way.
 - I like VS Code.
-- Okay, Neovim is kinda good.
-Too bad I deleted all my configs, because Shift + L wasn't working anymore, just to restore the key combo, and losing 4h of my life because I spent so long editing and changing Neovim.
-And not only that, but GTK was also reset, as well as my Zsh.
-Still, the experience was better than the last three years of Windows 11.
-Yeah, not necessarily better if you have to redo the entire config because something was messing with the keyboard shortcuts system-wide.

 [<img src='https://cdn.brandfetch.io/idkKITAql6/w/400/h/400/theme/light/icon.png?c=1dxbfHSJFAPEGdCLU4o5B' alt='hackerone' height='40'>](https://hackerone.com/lhetha)